-The university board understands that the semesters can be
+The university board understands that semesters can be

 stressful for students at times.
-The interviewer have interest in learning how you handle stress.
+The interviewer has an interest in learning how you handle stress.
 You can offer an example of a time when you handled stress successfully and lead your interviewer through the process.

 22. How do you form bonds with your team’s other members?

 The relationships you have with the members of your team might influence how productive you are at work.
 This question is asked by the board to assess how well you can operate in a group and what kind of relationships you have with one another.

 Example: I use constructive criticism as a tool.
 Communication, in my opinion, is essential for effective teamwork.
 When fellow team members fail to meet expectations, I first compliment them for giving it their all, then provide suggestions for how they may better and show that I trust their judgment.